ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 # Part 2 - Services - Building the CRUD Data Layers

-::: danger
+::: warning
-This set of articles are currently being updated
+These articles are currently being updated.
+Most of the text and code is correct, but...
 :::

 This the second article in a series on Building Blazor Database Applications.
 It describes the Data and Core Domain boilerplate code used to make deploying application specific data services simple.
 It is a total rewrite from earlier releases.